NSLS-II-BMM/BeamlineManual/docs/intro.rst

 from the `The Executable Book Project
 <https://ebp.jupyterbook.org/>`__.
 Appendices are numbered properly using the ``appendix.py`` extension from https://github.com/heig-tin-info/handout.

-BMM's profile was mostly written by Bruce.
+BMM's `Bluesky <https://blueskyproject.io/>`__ profile was mostly written by Bruce.
 But this would not have happened without the help of several members of NSLS-II's DSSI program.
-In particular, I want to thank Dan Allan, Tom Caswell, Josh Lynch, Max Rakitin, Dmitri Gavrilov, and Stuart Campbell.
-And I need to thank all every BMM user because there is no difference being a BMM user and being a bug tester for this software!
+In particular, I want to thank Dan Allan, Tom Caswell, Josh Lynch, Max Rakitin, Dmitri Gavrilov, Stuart Campbell, Abby Giles, and Garrett Bishof.
+And I need to thank every BMM user |nd| being a BMM user means being a bug tester for this software!

 BMM makes use of `lots of great python tools
 <https://speakerdeck.com/jakevdp/the-unexpected-effectiveness-of-python-in-science?slide=52>`__.